HackYourFuture/Assignments/test-automation/README.md

 }
 ```

 We can use the online [AST Explorer](https://astexplorer.net/) to examine the AST of a model solution.
 This is illustrated in Figure 1 below.
-The AST tree is actually a large, hierarchical JavaScript/JSON object that consist of (_ESTree_) "nodes".
+The AST tree is actually a large, hierarchical JavaScript/JSON object that consist of **ESTree** "nodes".

 > See [ESTree Spec](https://github.com/estree/estree).
 Of most interest are [es5.ms](https://github.com/estree/estree/blob/master/es5.md) and [es2015.md](https://github.com/estree/estree/blob/master/es2015.md).

-By expanding and examining the nodes in the AST we can see that we should expect `MemberExpression` nodes with `property.name` of `"map"` and `"filter"` respectively.
+By expanding and examining the nodes in the AST we can see that we can expect `MemberExpression` nodes with a `property.name` of `"map"` and `"filter"` respectively.
 With this knowledge we can now write some code to "walk" the AST, looking for these `MemberExpression` nodes.
 (The actual code for this unit test also checks wether `map` and `filter` are used _within_ the scope of `doubleEvenNumbers`.)

 ```js
 // ...